The Great Wall

 The inciting incident occurs at 13 minutes when The Tao Tie horde attacks the Great Wall in massive force during the day.
 William witnesses the scale of the threat and the organized sacrifice of the Nameless Order, particularly the Crane Corps who dive from the Wall on bungee cords..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to William chooses to stay and help the Nameless Order rather than escape with the black powder.
+This demonstrates the protagonist's commitment to William chooses to stay and help the Nameless Order rather than escape with the black powder.
 He warns them of the Tao Tie's intelligence after observing their behavior, actively joining their cause., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The Tao Tie breach the Wall using stealth tactics, infiltrating the capital city.
+Of particular interest, this crucial beat The Tao Tie breach the Wall using stealth tactics, infiltrating the capital city.
 What seemed like a defensive victory becomes a catastrophic defeat.
 The monsters are inside, heading for the Emperor, and the stakes escalate to the survival of all China., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, General Shao dies heroically.
 The remaining forces are decimated.
 The Emperor is captured and dragged toward the Queen.
-All seems lost as the Tao Tie have won—they will feed the Emperor to the Queen and spawn infinite monsters across the world., demonstrates the protagonist at their lowest point.
+All seems lost as the Tao Tie have won—they will feed the Emperor to the Queen and spawn infinite monsters across the world., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 William realizes they can use magnets to disorient the Tao Tie and delivers a plan to kill the Queen with a harpoon weapon.
 He synthesizes his Western archery skills with the Order's knowledge of the creatures' magnetic vulnerability.
 He fully commits to sacrifice for the greater good., demonstrating the transformation achieved throughout the journey.